RayMarquina/dbt_project/docs/guide/configuring-models.md

 ### Advanced incremental model usage

 Simple incremental models blindly apply the `sql_where` filter to the entire model SELECT query.
 Depending on the complexity of the SQL in the model, the database planner may be able to optimize the number of records it scans while executing your query.
-Generally though, the database will build the entire model, then filter the modeled dataset.
-This can take as long, or in some cases _longer_ than a simple `table` materialization!
+Generally though, the database will build the entire model, then filter the modeled dataset on `sql_where`.
+This can take as long, or in some cases _even longer_ than a simple `table` materialization!
 Advanced incremental model usage involves adding a few extra lines of code to your model to ensure that only new or changed data is processed during the dbt run.

 With incremental models, there are two scenarios that need to be accounted for.